 Eczema/PsoriasisFlare-up management, prescription creams, and trigger identification

-RosaceaPersonalised skincare routines, trigger avoidance, and prescription options
+RosaceaSkincare guidance, trigger avoidance, and prescription options where clinically appropriate

-Skin InfectionsAssessment of bacterial or fungal infections, prescriptions as needed
+Skin InfectionsAssessment of bacterial or fungal infections and prescriptions where clinically appropriate

-Hair LossInitial diagnosis, treatment recommendations, and potential referrals
+Hair LossInitial assessment, treatment recommendations, and specialist referrals where required

 With so many conditions treatable via telehealth, it’s no wonder more Australians are opting for virtual consultations over traditional in-person visits.
 But what’s driving this shift, and why are so many people turning to online skin care solutions?